 - The ultimate guide to Black Friday 2021

-For this study about 2021 Black Friday trends, we collected answers from 1,052 respondents.
-We used Amazon’s Mechanical Turk.
+For this study about 2022 Black Friday trends, we collected answers from 1,052 respondents.
+We used Amazon’s Mechanical Turk and Reddit.

-Respondents had to answer about 25 questions—the majority of which were scale-based or multiple choice.
-The survey had an attention check question.
+Respondents had to answer about 22 questions—the majority of which were scale-based or multiple-choice.
+The survey contained an attention check question.